CVPIA-OSC/EMLaide/README.md

 # install.packages("remotes")
 remotes::install_github("CVPIA-OSC/EMLaide")
 ```

-### Usage
+### Overview

 This package provides tools to create a fully developed EML file which is consitent
-to the EDI standards.
-The package was designed to work specifically with CVPIA,
-but can be utilized by any persons wishing to create a working EML document that can
+to the [Environmental Data Initiative](https://portal.edirepository.org/nis/home.jsp) (EDI) standards.
+The package was designed to work specifically with CVPIA, but can be utilized by any persons wishing to create a working EML document that can
 be submitted to EDI.
 Documentation for each function can be found in the Reference tab.
 The full EML schema can be found on their [website](https://eml.ecoinformatics.org/schema/index.html).

+### Usage
-A working template can be found under the 'Articles' tab.
-When downloading the package,
+A working template and additional guides can be found under the 'Articles' tab.
+These articles give step by step instructions for generating EML documents using EMLaide.

+Articles:

-you can use this template to input your own dataset and produce a unique EML file.
+* **[Metadata Template Documentation](https://cvpia-osc.github.io/EMLaide/articles/template-doc.html)** - The metadata template documentation article provides instructions for inputting your own metadata inputs into our [template materials](https://cvpia-data-stewardship.s3-us-west-1.amazonaws.com/metadata+template.zip) to generate a unique EML file.
+* **[EML Template Helper](https://cvpia-osc.github.io/EMLaide/articles/creating-EML.html)** - This article gives a step by step instructions of how to generate a full EML document for an [example dataset](https://cvpia-data-stewardship.s3-us-west-1.amazonaws.com/hannon-example.zip).
+* **[EML Dataset Section](https://cvpia-osc.github.io/EMLaide/articles/Dataset-Element.html)** - This document explains how to add multiple datasets to one EML document and how to add non tabular data to an EML document.
+This document will not explain how to create a complete valid EML document to upload to the EDI repository.
+* **[EML Custom Inputs to Initial Sections](https://cvpia-osc.github.io/EMLaide/articles/Inital-Metadata-Information.html)** - This document gives more in depth examples on how to use the `add_access`, `add_pub_date`, `add_keywords`, and `add_license` functions.
+This document will not explain how to create a complete valid EML document to upload to the EDI repository.
+* **[EML Custon Units](https://cvpia-osc.github.io/EMLaide/articles/custom-units.html)** - This document explains how to add custom units to a EML document.
+This document will not explain how to create a complete valid EML document to upload to the EDI repository.